-Why a Military Couple Choose to Become Play It Again Sports Franchisee
+Why a Military Couple Chose to Become Play It Again Sports Franchisee

 Upon leaving the military, many veterans search for rewarding opportunities in a civilian career.
 Business ownership provides a unique experience for these American heroes to be their own boss, and franchising makes this dream a reality for many veterans

 Franchisors find that veterans’ leadership and teamwork skills from previous military training and experience make them ideal franchisees.

 Wayne Pare spent 24 years in the army and had 8 deployments in Iraq and Afghanistan.
 Now, he and his wife own a Play It Again Sports franchise in Holly Springs, North Carolina, and have experienced growth from the get-go thanks to the franchise model and their passion for the brand.